isc-projects/stork/doc/user/overview.rst

 access to the metrics endpoint to the Prometheus server only.
 Stork server has no a built-in mechanism to do it but it may be achieved by using a reverse proxy like Nginx or Apache.
 See the :ref:`server-setup` section for more details.

 The Stork server requires a PostgreSQL database to store its data.
-The connection to the database is may be established over the local socket or over the HTTP protocol (connection no. 10 on the diagram).
+The connection to the database may be established over the local socket or over the HTTP protocol (connection no. 10 on the diagram).
 The first option is more secure, as it does not expose the database traffic to the network but it requires the database to be installed on the same machine as the Stork server.
 The second option allows the database to be installed on a different machine, but it is